To make this Valentine’s day memorable, bake that special someone an elegant yet delicious cake.

 - Slice the cake into 3 horizontal layers and cut individually with a round cutter.
 (Shall be able to get around 4 to 5 minis round forest cake)

-- [Chocolate Shaving and Fresh Cream Filling]: Using a vegetable peeler, pare off small curls from the chocolate.
+- Using a vegetable peeler, pare off small curls from the chocolate.
 In a large bowl, whisk the cream, icing sugar and vanilla until the cream forms soft peaks.
 Reserve one quarter of the cream for decoration.

 - Remove from the heat, stir in the corn flour paste, return to the heat and stir until boiling.
 Remove from the heat; add 3/4 of the dark cherries, reserving around 15 nice ones for decoration, and leave to cool.

-- [Kirsch Syrup or Syrup from the Dark Pitted Cherries]: To make the kirsch syrup, gently warm the sugar with 60g of Dark Pitted Cherries Syrup in a small pan, stirring to dissolve the sugar.
-Increase the heat, bring just to the boil and remove from the heat.
+- To make the kirsch syrup, gently warm the sugar with 60g of Dark Pitted Cherries Syrup in a small pan, stir to dissolve the sugar.
+Increase the heat, bring to the boil and immediately remove from the heat.
 Add the kirsch and allow to cool.

 - To assemble the cake, brush the kirsch syrup over each layer sponge.
 Place the top layer of sponge onto a plate or cake board, with the crust-side down and pipe some cream onto it.
 Cover with the middle sponge.
 Spread a thin layer of cream on top, leaving a thicker border of cream around edge.
 Spread the cherry filling within the border and cover the last piece of sponge.
 Spread the top and sides of the cakes thinly with cream and chill for 30minutes.
 Repeat covering with the cream until an even coat is achieved.